What Is Satanism? A Complete Guide to Types, Beliefs & History

 • CoS: Rejects political activism

-• TST: Activism is central mission
+• TST: Activism is central to its mission

 • CoS: Individualistic, no local chapters

-• TST: Community-oriented, local congregations
+• TST: Community-oriented, local congregations worldwide

 Satanism vs. Luciferianism